Highpoint2000/webserver-logger/README.md

 ## Version 1.4a BETA (only works from version 1.2.6 - older versions must take the plugin version 1.3f or 1.3i !!!)

-- alert message/filter for non-FMLIST compatible station IDs
+- Alert message/filter for non-FMLIST compatible station IDs
+- Logging optimizations (for MS)

 ## Installation notes: